Home Remedies for Fleas

 A good flea comb - available at any good pet store, or at your veterinarian's office - is another invaluable tool in home remedies for fleas.
 Comb your pet's fur thoroughly to remove fleas, larvae, and flea eggs.
 Again, use that soapy, hot water to your advantage - dip the comb into it often to clean off (and kill) the fleas.

 I've heard a lot of people talking about borax as a natural and effective way to get rid of fleas, and adding borax to your laundry will help kill any fleas or eggs that survive all the washing.

-But in general I prefer diatomaceous earth for my home remedies for fleas.
+But in general I prefer food-grade diatomaceous earth for my home remedies for fleas.

 Diatomaceous earth (DE) is neat stuff - it's made from finely-ground fossils of ancient, tiny sea creatures.
-It's entirely harmless to mammals, although it can cause irritation if inhaled, but for insects, it's like walking on broken glass, and it'll kill them quickly and effectively.
+It's entirely harmless to mammals, although it can cause irritation if too much is inhaled, but for insects, it's like walking on broken glass, and it'll kill them quickly and effectively.